 How to buy the best dishwasher

-Buying a dishwasher can mean kissing goodbye to washing up by hand.
-Our expert guide will help you buy the best dishwasher for your household and budget.
+Buying a great dishwasher means kissing goodbye to washing up by hand.
+Our guide will help you buy the best dishwasher for your household.

 One of the first decisions you'll need to make is whether you'd prefer a freestanding dishwasher or an integrated (built-in) model.

-Pros: The most common type of dishwasher, so it's easier to find one that matches your budget.
-They're also more portable than integrated models, so you can take your dishwasher with you if you move house.
+Pros The most common type of dishwasher, so it's easier to find one that matches your budget.
+They're also more portable than integrated models, so you could feasibly take your dishwasher with you if you move home.